syncfusion-content/blazor-docs/blazor/diagram-component/group.md

 ## Appearance

-You can change the appearance of the nodegroup similar to node.
+You can change the appearance of the node group similar to node.
 For more information about node appearance, refer to [Appearance](https://blazor.syncfusion.com/documentation/diagram-component/nodes/customization).

 ## Interaction

-You can edit the nodegroup and its children at runtime.
+You can edit the nodeg roup and its children at runtime.
 We able to interact the nodegroup as like the node interaction like resize, rotate and drag.
 For more information about node interaction, refer to [Interaction](https://blazor.syncfusion.com/documentation/diagram-component/nodes/interaction).

-### Selecting a nodegroup
+### Selecting a NodeGroup

-When a child element of any nodegroup is clicked, its contained nodegroup is selected instead of the child element.
+When a child element of any node group is clicked, its contained node group is selected instead of the child element.
 With consecutive clicks on the selected element, selection is changed from top to bottom in the hierarchy of parent nodegroup to its children.

 ## See Also